prameshk/Traffic-Assignment/README.md

 1. #### Clone the repository on a local directory

 2. #### Data Preparation :
-Navigate to the network folder (e.g., Sioux Falls network) and check the demand and network file format.
+Navigate to the "network" folder (e.g., Sioux Falls network) and check the demand and network file format.
 For more network data, please refer to [TNTP](https://github.com/bstabler/TransportationNetworks).
 Note that the data format used by the current script is different from the data available on this website.
-Use script "dataPreparation.py" to create a network suitable to this script.
+Use script "dataPreparation.py" to create a network suitable for this script.

 3. #### Running the script :
 Open the script "ta.py".
 Set the "inputLocation"  to the directory where the network is stored.
 Use the following methods to perform operations: